skraftarcher/archerlabwebsite/content/People.md

 ### **Stephanie K. Archer, PI**

-{{<imagewithtext img="/images/IMG_0103.jpg" width="330" text="Dr. Archer completed her PhD at North Carolina State University where she worked in the Layman Lab studying how sponges alter community composition and ecosystem function in tropical and subtropical nearshore marine ecosystems.
+{{<imagewithtext img="/images/IMG_0103.jpg" width="330" text="Dr. Archer completed her Ph.D. at North Carolina State University where she worked in the Layman Lab studying how sponges alter community composition and ecosystem function in tropical and subtropical nearshore marine ecosystems.
 She then moved on to work for Fisheries and Oceans Canada in multiple capacities.
 There she studied species interactions and ecosystem function of Glass Sponge Reefs and worked to develop efficient monitoring methods grounded in a strong understanding of the behavior and ecology of keystone species.
 She is now an Assistant Professor at LUMCON where she heads a lab focused on coastal Louisiana and Gulf of Mexico sponges, oyster reefs, and other biogenic habitats.
 Outside of work she has a healthy obsession with University of Georgia football (go Dawgs!), loves to cook and read, and enjoys gardening, wood working, kayaking, and generally being outside.">}}

-Twitter: @ArcherEcology
 Email: sarcher at lumcon.edu
 [Google Scholar](https://scholar.google.com/citations?user=pSv8vDwAAAAJ&hl=en "Google Scholar")
 [Research Gate](https://www.researchgate.net/profile/Stephanie_Archer3 "Research Gate")